Qatari art

-The modern Qatari art movement emerged in the mid-20th century, as a result of the new-found wealth acquired from oil exports and subsequent modernization of Qatari society.
-Because of Islam's non-inclusive stance of depictions of sentient beings in visual arts, paintings historically played an insignificant role in the country's culture.
-Other visual art forms such as calligraphy, architecture and textiles were more highly regarded in the Bedouin tradition.
+The modern Qatari art movement emerged in the mid-20th century, as a result of the new-found wealth acquired from oil exports and the subsequent modernization of Qatari society.
+Historically, due to Islam's non-inclusive stance of depictions of sentient beings in visual arts, traditional figurative art historically played an insignificant role in the country's culture.
+Instead, art was expressed through other visual art forms and crafts such as weaving, calligraphy, dhow ornamentation, and architecture.